-My freelance writing career began with a student commencement speech I delivered upon graduating from the University of Iowa in 2012.
-Minutes from receiving my undergraduate degree in Accounting, this speech was the first spark of confidence I needed to pursue a life of writing.
-It’s been a real adventure as a freelance writer ever since, and I can’t wait to share what comes next.
+Delivering a student commencement speech upon graduating from the University of Iowa in 2012 was the first spark I needed to pursue a life of writing.
+I graduated with an accounting degree, but it’s been a real adventure as a freelance writer ever since.
+I can’t wait to share what comes next.

 Coming across the cowboy and his two horses, I knew I had to take their picture.
 Set against the upright backdrop of the Klickton Divide, on the boundary marker of the Yakima Indian Reservation, my hiking partners and I met the equestrian group as they were enjoying the view.